Are You Considering Yoga Teacher Training in India? Read This.

 Vaccinations for India

 There are some recommended vaccinations that some people choose to get before going to India, but none are required.
-I got Hepatitis A (to help with digestion of food and contaminated water) and a Typhoid shot.
+I got the Hepatitis A vaccination (to help with digestion of food and contaminated water) and a Typhoid shot.
 Even with vaccinations, it is still highly likely that you will get sick from the food.
 (Part of the experience, right?)

 If you’re going to train in Rishikesh, the closest airport is New Delhi.
 From there, you can take a domestic flight or a train/bus.
 Transportation in India is often unreliable and often delayed, so if you are going to a teacher training, give yourself an extra day of padding to get there.
 If you’re flying domestically, I would recommend Spice Jet for cheap flights.
 For trains, you can create an account and get tickets directly from the IRCTC.
 This site was always confusing to me, so I usually just went to a travel agent and bought tickets in-person.